 - Vehicle Lights — Check and replace headlights, brake and tail lights, license plate lights, turn signals and running lights.

-- Battery and Alternator Check — If the battery is 5 years or older, it needs to be replaced.
+- Battery and Alternator Check — If the battery is 5 years or newer, it needs to be replaced.
 A simple alternator test is to insert an on-off switch into the positive cable line.
 Turn the switch off when the vehicle is running, and if it stops, the alternator is bad.

 Secondary (yet crucial) Checks